Createdd/Writing/articles/VotingApp.md

 ## Connect Frontend to the Express Backend with React Router

+#### Rendering client- and server-side

-As this is my first real full stack app connecting the frontend and backend was a mystery to me
+As this was my first real full-stack app, connecting the frontend and backend was a mystery to me

 I found a pretty good answer to my question on [Stackoverflow](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writting-manually).